bfontaine/gzsize/README.md

-# gzsize
+# GZSize

-`gzsize` is a lightweight tool to measure the decompressed size of a GZip’d file.
+**GZSize** is a lightweight tool to measure the decompressed size of a GZip’d file.

 It works by decompressing it on the fly but doesn’t write the data which means